hyunwoogu/dynamic_bias/README.md

 ### Generating outputs

-To generate the analysis outputs, run the following.
-This includes the model fits.
+To generate the analysis outputs, run the following Makefile commands.
+This includes the model fitting.
 ```bash
 make analysis-behavior
 make analysis-ddm